openownership/data-standard/docs/index.md

-Beneficial Ownership Data Standard (alpha)
+Beneficial Ownership Data Standard (beta)
 ==========================================

-This is a stub documentation site for the alpha version of the Beneficial Ownership Data Standard.
+This site contains documentation site for the beta version of the Beneficial Ownership Data Standard, developed as part of the OpenOwnership project.

 ## About